Flexwop-Studio/stage-cam/README.md

 StageCam renders the game **twice per frame**:

-1. **Camera pass** — renders the world from the camera position (Third-Person) into a framebuffer, then blits it to the second window
+1. **Camera pass** — renders the world from the camera position into a framebuffer, then blits it to the second window
 2. **Main pass** — renders normally in First-Person for the main window

-Mixins are used to override Minecraft's camera position and hide HUD elements during the camera pass.
+Mixins are used to override the camera position, hide HUD elements, and apply zoom during the camera pass.

 ---